Learning an Action-Conditional Model for Haptic Texture Generation: Experiments

 \subsection{Generalization to New Interactions}

 For a direct comparison to the baseline, we first train one model per material by only feeding the action representation vector into the acceleration predictor module and removing the texture representation vector from the structure (since it is only one texture per model).
 Fig. \ref{fig:Shortterm} (top) shows the comparison of this trained model with the piece-wise AR model by showing the difference between the Euclidean errors of these two models on test set.
 Due to the randomness associated with the output of the piece-wise AR model, it was run 10 times on the test set and the average of the difference between all these runs was calculated.
-Our model outperforms the baseline model for 75 out of 93 materials on average.
+Our model has a lower average loss for 75 out of 93 materials compared to the baseline model.
 Error bars indicate 25 and 75 percent quartiles.
+This method significantly outperforms the baseline on 65 materials using Welch's t-test (p$<$0.05).

 Afterwards, we trained a joint model for all the materials by adding the GelSight image as an input to the model.
-To assess the generalization capabilities of this unified model only in its capabilities to generalize to new actions we keep the GelSight image input the same as the ones included in the training set and use the force and speed in the test set as input.
+To assess the generalization capabilities of this unified model only in its capabilities to generalize to new actions, we keep the GelSight image input the same as the ones included in the training set and use the force and speed in the test set as input.
 This would be similar to a scenario where the material's label is known and one is trying to render it given a new action.
 The average results of the comparison of this model to the baseline as well as the 25 and 75 percent quartiles are shown in Fig. \ref{fig:Shortterm} (middle).
-This unified model outperforms the baseline model on 82 out of 93 materials on average which is an improvement on the model in Fig. \ref{fig:Shortterm} (top).
-Looking at the t-SNE visualization of the representation vector learned by the material encoder provides great insight on the source of such improvement.
-This method visualizes high-dimensional vectors (here of the size 256) in a lower-dimensional space (here 2D).
-Fig. \ref{fig:tsne} shows that our texture encoder has learned to place the materials that feel similar closer to each other.
-For example, our encoder has created approximate clusters for all carpets as well as artificial grass -which feels like carpet-, meshes, similar floor-tiles, stones, and similar sandpapers.
-Our hypothesis is that a unified model enables our network to share data between similar materials and cover a wider range of force and speed.
-Thereby, the unified model achieves an improved generalization performance.
+This unified model has a lower average loss for 82 out of 93 materials compared to the baseline which is an improvement on the model in Fig. \ref{fig:Shortterm} (top).
+This method significantly outperforms the baseline on 78 materials using Welch's t-test (p$<$0.05).